CitizenBabbage/findTermInstances/README.md

 `npx tsc`

-Running the Project
+### Running the Project
 After building the project, you can run the compiled JavaScript using Node.js:

 `node findTermInstances.js`

 (Though this won't do anything interesting unless you add a call to the main function to the file.)

-Running the Tests
+### Running the Tests
 The project includes 29 unit tests for the findTermInstances function, using Jest.
 To run the tests, execute:

 `npm test`

+### Known Issues / Limitations
+It does not distinguish between the first person pronoun and the first Roman numeral.
+It does not detect when a pronoun is part of a multi-term name.
+E.g. in "Mr Asimov retains all rights to the IP 'I Robot'", it will return the "I" in "I Robot" as an instance of the first person singular.

 Authors
-Bernard Molyneux - Initial work
+Bernard Molyneux